sungsoo-ahn/2025/_posts/2025-04-28-sparse-autodiff.md

     Figure 16: Computational graph of the function $ f(\vx) = x_1 + x_2x_3 + \text{sgn}(x_4) $, annotated with corresponding index sets.
 </div>

-Our sparsity detection system must now perform **abstract interpretation** of our computational graph.
+Abstract interpretation means that we imbue the computational graph with a different meaning.
-Instead of computing the original function, each operator must correctly propagate and accumulate the index sets of its inputs, depending on whether an operator globally has a non-zero derivative or not.
+Instead of computing its output value, each primitive function must accumulate the index sets of its inputs, then propagate these index sets to the output, but only if the corresponding derivative is non-zero anywhere in the input domain.

 Since addition, multiplication and division globally have non-zero derivatives with respect to both of their inputs, the index sets of their inputs are accumulated and propagated.
-The sign function has a zero-valued derivative for any input value.
+The sign function has a zero derivative for any input value.
-It therefore doesn't propagate the index set of its input.
-Instead, it returns an empty set.
+It therefore doesn't propagate the index set of its input and instead returns an empty set.

 Figure 16 shows the resulting output index sets $\\{1, 2\\}$ and $\\{4\\}$ for outputs 1 and 2 respectively.
 These match the analytic Jacobian

-$$ J_f(x) = \begin{bmatrix}
+$$ J_f(\mathbf{x}) = \begin{bmatrix}
 x_2 & x_1 & 0 & 0\\
   0 &   0 & 0 & \frac{\text{sgn}(x_3)}{2}
 \end{bmatrix} \, .